RavenProject/ravenproject.github.io/_pages/assets.md

   <h4>Verifier asset tag script</h4>
   <p>This script must be sent with a new asset script or a reissue asset script for a restricted asset.
 It associates qualifiers with the restricted asset.</p>
+  <p>An asset name portion of 'true' in ascii is the default to denote no associated qualifiers.</p>
   <table style="width:100%">
     <tr>
       <th>Script portion</th>